Tender Jargon Buster

 Private sector investment into public sector projects (e.g. hospitals).
 It provides a way of funding major capital investments, without immediate recourse to the public purse.

-Rules that effect public sector procurement and tenders.
-Recently updated in 2015.
+Rules that affect public sector procurement and tenders including thresholds.

 Public Private Partnership – PPP